dokihara/dokihara.github.io/_posts/2024-05-31-appletv-custom-screensavers.md

 Now, we can enable Demo Mode:

-Step 1: Open Settings.
+Step 1: Open Settings.<br />
-Step 2: Click General and highlight About.
+Step 2: Click General and highlight About.<br />
-Step 3: Press the Play/Pause button 4 times.
+Step 3: Press the Play/Pause button 4 times.<br />
-Step 4: Click the Demo Mode panel and select Apple Store or Channel to set the retail demo mode type.
+Step 4: Click the Demo Mode panel and select Apple Store or Channel to set the retail demo mode type.<br />

 ![]({{ site.url }}/assets/imgs/retail-mode.jpg)
-Step 5: On the circled field, enter the URL of your `entries.json` file.
+Step 5: On the circled field, enter the URL of your `entries.json` file. <br />
-Step 6: Click Apply Changes to enable Demo mode.
+Step 6: Click Apply Changes to enable Demo mode.<br />
-Step 7: Reboot your AppleTV.
+Step 7: Reboot your AppleTV. <br />

 Now, after 2 minutes, your AppleTV should start showing your custom video as it's screensaver!
 Did this work for you?
 Let us know in the comments.